-The purpose of this application for the 2015 Exemplary Awards for Innovative Substance Abuse Prevention is to discuss community efforts during a National Highway Traffic Safety Administration (NHTSA) demonstration grant led by the Greenville County, South Carolina Enforcing Underage Drinking Laws (EUDL) Coalition.
+The purpose of this 2016 Exemplary Awards for Innovative Substance Abuse Prevention application is to discuss community efforts during a National Highway Traffic Safety Administration (NHTSA) demonstration grant led by the Greenville County (South Carolina) Enforcing Underage Drinking Laws (EUDL) Coalition in late 2011 to early 2013.
 The application describes the utilization of the Strategic Prevention Framework (SPF) to guide selection, implementation and evaluation of community efforts.
-The Coalition worked in Greenville County to deny alcohol to individuals under 21 years old utilizing a multi-pronged approach.
+The Coalition worked throughout Greenville County with a primary goal to deny alcohol to individuals under 21 years old utilizing a multi-pronged approach.
 In previous research, high visibility enforcement campaigns (HVE) are an evidence-based approach that has demonstrated effectiveness in the areas of increased seat belt usage and decreased alcohol related crashes.
 The HVE approach combines multiple waves of strict enforcement with strong media messages occurring at each enforcement wave.
-The utilization of HVE shows promise to reducing the issues associated with underage drinking and adult provision of alcohol to youth.
-Source investigation is an environmental strategy aimed at decreasing alcohol access to underage drinkers by concentrating on the sources of alcohol, thereby reducing the accessibility of alcohol to minors.
+Researchers have shown that HVE reduces the issues associated with underage drinking and adult provision of alcohol to youth.
+Source investigation is an environmental strategy aimed at decreasing alcohol access to underage drinkers by investigating the sources of alcohol and enforcing underage drinking laws, thereby reducing the accessibility of alcohol to minors.
 The strategic plan developed by the Greenville Coalition for the grant merged source investigation with HVE waves occurring throughout the project period.
-The primary evaluation focused on using community-specific monthly times-series data measures to compare pre-HVE mean alcohol crash data to post-HVE mean alcohol crash data.
+The primary evaluation conducted by the Coalition focused on using community-specific monthly times-series data measures to compare pre-HVE mean alcohol crash data to post-HVE mean alcohol crash data.
 Results indicated that crashes for < 21 year olds decreased 11.8% while the control group (21+ year olds) in alcohol crashes increased 19.4% during the project period.
 This application discusses additional process and outcome evaluation information.
-The program outcomes suggest the HVE/source investigation approach holds significant promise to demonstrate these results as well as reducing the harms of underage drinking found in communities.
+The program outcomes suggest the HVE/source investigation approach holds significant promise to reduce the harms of underage drinking in communities.